Making delicious coffee in your cafetière is quite easy, but if you want to achieve exceptional results, you need to own a few additional accessories.

 This makes it ideal for those who mainly use a French press to prepare their coffee.

 It also has a built-in digital timer that you can set from 0.1 to 40 seconds.

 This is convenient as it allows for repeatable dosing.

-The increments are small enough to let you alter the grind adequately and improve your brew.
+The increments are small enough to let you dial-in the grind with enough precision to make improvements in your brew.